-How do you train your dog to attack on command?
-How do you train a guard dog to attack on your signal?
+Do you want to teach your guard dog to be aggressive and attack on your signal?
+If YES, here are 9 guaranteed ways to train your dog to attack on command?
 A dog is very lovely as a pet.
 But aside keeping them as pets, most of us really want more from our dogs.
 You don’t agree?

 Well, let me ask you this question: Assume a burglar silently broke into your home during the night and carted away valuables.
 And you later discovered that your dog sighted the burglar, but only kept mute.
 How would you feel?
 Wouldn’t you get mad at the dog?
 Wouldn’t you call it a useless toy and a liability?
 I’m sure you would.